GaiaNet-AI/docs/docs/getting-started/register.md

 ### Protect your node ID and device ID

-The Gaia installer generates a pair of ETH address and keystore and password for your node automatically.
+The Gaia installer generates a pair of an ETH address and keystore and password for your node automatically.
 This information is stored in the `gaianet/nodeid.json` file.
 Please keep the JSON file carefully.

 - The ETH address is your node ID.
 You will use this ETH address to join the Gaia network.
 - The keystore stores the private key associated with the ETH address encrypted by the password.